Web design services and deliverables can be overwhelming.

 We do not offer web design packages, however.

-This is because the last thing you want (as you will find out from the above blog post), you do not want a predefined package.
+This is because the last thing you want is a predefined package.

 When looking for a new website you may be thinking, do I need a brochure website?
 An e-commerce website?
 A WordPress website?
 A responsive website?
 And do I need UX and UI design?